 - Apply the settings and your TV should be working.
 You may view this screenshot of my settings for reference.

 That should be all you need to get your Fioptics Internet service to work with your own router.
 Test everything and then box that piece of crap up!
-I’m sure they’ll want it back if you ever terminate service.
+I'm sure they'll want it back if you ever terminate service.
+I've heard that you can convince them to take the equipment back and avoid the modem fee, but it seems like some persistence is required.

 Troubleshooting poor wireless performance on Fioptics

 Shortly after getting my personal router hooked up and ready.
-I noticed that our 2.4GHz wireless performance was rather awful in the evening.
+I noticed that our 2.4GHz wireless performance was awful in the evening.
 Keeping an eye on the pattern, it seemed like watching TV was correlated with problems.
 The wireless ZyXEL bridge devices our Fioptics installer used to connect our set top box were causing interference.
 These things use 802.11n on the 2.4GHz band and can cause huge packet loss and latency on your wireless network.

-It doesn’t seem like the ZyXEL bridge devices are configurable.
+It doesn't seem like the ZyXEL bridge devices are configurable.
 If they were, I would have given them one channel and set my router to use a separate channel.
-My solution ended up being to use a cheap Monoprice Ethernet over Powerline Converter to get wired connectivity from my router to the set-top box and remove the ZyXEL bridges from the environment.
-So far this is working very well and I’m actually seeing a lot less signal interruption on the TV set than I used to.
+My solution ended up being to use a Ethernet over Powerline Adapter to get wired connectivity from my router to the set-top box and remove the ZyXEL bridges from the environment.
+So far this is working very well and I'm actually seeing a lot less signal interruption on the TV set than I used to.
 These two devices got added to the box of Cincinnati Bell crap I will never use.